vincentGarnerone/flowMeter/README.md

 In order to record data from the flow meter with a small time step, we need to use two tools: Hterm to set up the flow meter and our own script to get the data sent by the flow meter and record them in a csv file.

 1)	Download Hterm : https://www.der-hammer.info/pages/terminal.html
 	This allows serial communication with the flow meter.
+Adviced configuaration:
-	Baud=19200
+	Baud=19200,
-	Port=15
+	Port=15,
-	Newline at: CR
+	Newline at: CR,
-	Send on enter at : CR
+	Send on enter at : CR,
 	Ascii

 2)	When connected, commands can be send to the flowmeter with the interface: